Print subscribers please click here to create your digital access account

-Douglas, the health chief, mentioned recent requests to the state public-health department to institute a mask mandate — pleas that have gone unanswered.
+Douglas, the health chief, mentioned recent requests to the state public-health department to institute a mask mandate — pleas that have gone unfulfilled.

 “We felt that if the state was unwilling to act, metro-wide action” could help alleviate the hospital crisis, Douglas said during the meeting.